Table of Contents

 Dashboard

-At a high level, the Dashboard let you know:
+At a high level, the Dashboard lets you know:

 Reports

 Agencies usually charge based on the number of translated words.
-If you’re on the Premium plan or higher, Reports can help you calculate how much to pay.
+If you’re on the Growth plan or higher, Reports can help you calculate how much to pay.
 In Reports, filter for the projects and date range you’re interested in.
-Then export the Report as a CSV file and open it up in a spreadsheet software such as Excel.
+Then, export the Report as a CSV file and open it up in spreadsheet software such as Excel.
 Add in your negotiated per-word rates to calculate the rate.

 Notifying translators of new content